jamesrcounts/jamesrcounts.com/_posts/2019-10-14-azdo-safe-terraform-pipelines.md

 {:style="text-align: center;"}
 ![Azure DevOps view showing New Environment dialog, name is filled out with the value dev and None is selected for resource][18]

-We can now use the Environment, but we want to configure a manual approval check before continuing to configuring the deployment stage.
+While we can now use the Environment, we first want to configure a manual approval check before continuing to configuring the deployment stage.

 {:style="text-align: center;"}
 ![Azure DevOps view showing the "Get Started!" message, indicating the environment configuration is complete][19]